softwaresaved/esrc-software-study/Src/ESRC.md

 periods is shown below.
 ![](ESRC_files/figure-gfm/award_lengths-1.png)<!-- -->

-## Geographical distribution of Awards
+## Geographical distribution of awards

 The expenditure of the awards over the whole time period by region: